Transistor radio: Background

 Sanyo 8S-P3 transistor radio, which received AM and shortwave bands.

 The use of transistors instead of vacuum tubes as the amplifier elements meant that the device was much smaller, required far less power to operate than a tube radio, and was more resistant to physical shock.
 Since the transistor's base element draws current, its input impedance is low in contrast to the high input impedance of the vacuum tubes.
 It also allowed "instant-on" operation, since there were no filaments to heat up.
 The typical portable tube radio of the 1950s was about the size and weight of a lunchbox and contained several heavy, non-rechargeable batteries—one or more so-called "A" batteries to heat the tube filaments and a large 45- to 90-volt "B" battery to power the signal circuits.

-By comparison, the transistor radio could fit in a pocket and weighed half a pound or less, and was powered by standard flashlight batteries or a single compact battery.
-The 9-volt battery was introduced for powering transistor radios.
+By comparison, transistor radios were smaller and shrank until they could fit in a pocket and weighed half a pound or less.
+The 1954 radios needed 22½V brick-like prismatic batteries, and 1956 radios were the first to run on 9 V, both of whose batteries came in different sizes for capacity and the latter also usually used flat heavy batteries but sometimes can or cylindrical batteries.
+The common small flat 9-volt battery that went on to dominate the market was popularized by the Sony TR-63 made in 1957 by Tokyo Tsushin Kogyo.
+The instructions sticker inside specified the battery models that took, those of the small size that had been produced the year earlier: